KyleKing/My_Local_Hammerspoon/Other/stats.md

-# auto-ad block
+# Should auto-ad block continue to run?
 false
-# previous volume:
+# Previous volume:
-12
+62
+# Is AnyBar Open?
+false